teamplify/teamplify-runner/README.md

   below;

 - `send_crash_reports` - possible values are `yes` and `no`, defaults to `yes`.
-  When set to `yes` the system will automatically send application crash reports to our team.
+  When set to `yes`, the system automatically sends application crash reports to our team.
 We recommend keeping this option enabled as it helps us to detect bugs faster and ship fixes for them more quickly;

 `[web]`

-- `host` - domain name on which Teamplify web interface will be running.
-It must be created in advance and pointing to the server on which you have installed Teamplify;
+- `host` - domain name on which the Teamplify web interface will be running.
+It must be created in advance, and pointed to the server where you have installed Teamplify;
 - `port` - port on which Teamplify web interface will be running, the default is `80`.
 If `use_ssl` is set to `yes` then `80` is the only allowed option;